xxyjoel/xxyjoel.github.io/_posts/2020-01-28-tools-and-todo.md

 TODO - transfer projects from notes to this post

 ## overview
-this is the start of a collection of tools and projects currently in progress
+this is the start of a collection of tools, resources and projects currently in progress

 ## repos
 See [my github stars](https://github.com/xxyjoel?tab=stars) for a complete list.
 Here are some of my favorite: